Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 Cons:

-• Increased architectural and hybrid cloud management complexity.
+• Increased architectural and operational complexity.

-• Higher long-term operational costs.
+• Higher long-term management costs.

 Pros:

-• Reduced dependency on a single vendor.
+• Reduced dependency on a single cloud provider.

-• Flexibility to adopt best-fit services.
+• Flexibility to choose best-fit services per workload.

-• Improved resilience across cloud environments.
+• Improved resilience across regions and platforms.

 • Potential cost optimization.